sccn/sccn.github.io/tutorials/06_RejectArtifacts/Channel_rejection.md

 ![Image:pop_select_new.png](/assets/images/pop_select_new.png)

 Press *Ok* to remove the channels.
 Now a [pop_newset.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newset.m) window for saving the new dataset pops up.
-We name this new dataset "Dataset cleaned of bad channels" and press *OK*.
+We name this new dataset "Dataset cleaned of bad channels" and press *Ok*.

 ### Channel labels and channel indices